 Over the centuries thousands upon thousands of plague victims were isolated on the small island of Poveglia.
 Hardly anyone recovered to return to Venice.
 Doctors wore masks filled with herbs to prevent the airborne germs from reaching them.
 Corpses by the thousands were buried in large pits.
 Too exhausted to dig, the caregivers stacked bodies in huge, ghastly piles, and set them aflame.

 Panicked Venetians herded anyone even suspected of having plague symptoms onto boats headed for Poveglia.
 On the island the victims lay where they fell, the living among the dead: nobility, commoner, peasant, all victims of a terrible disease with agonizing symptoms and no cure.
-A
+An estimated 160,000 corpses were buried or burned on Poveglia.
+Has any part of the world contained as much death as the small island of Poveglia?
+It is said the soil of Poveglia is an even mixture of dirt and human ash.
+Some nights the wind seems to carry the howls of tortured souls, begging for mercy, begging for death.

 By the 1900’s the Black Death was no longer a threat to humanity.
 In 1922 a psychiatric hospital was built on Poveglia, and those suffering from mental disorders were isolated at the psychiatric hospital on Poveglia.
 Patients reported seeing ghosts and hearing the cries of plague victims at night.
 These reports were dismissed as symptoms of the patient’s mental illnesses.